Allan-N/ASL-Install/README.md

 # ASL-Install

-## This project is [currently] focused on the steps needed to build, install, and configure an AllStarLink node running on a virtual machine [VM] in the cloud.
+### This project was [originally] focused on the steps needed to build, install, and configure an AllStarLink node running on a virtual machine [VM] in the cloud.

+### That focus has not precluded efforts to manage other deployments (e.g. a DELL Wyse 3040 and Raspberry Pi running Debian).

 ## Target Operating System(s)